richardszalay/fastlane-plugin-act/README.md

 ## About act

-Applies changes to plists and app icons inside a compiled IPA, combined with sigh's `resign` it makes it easy to release an IPA with different configurations 🎭
+Applies changes to plists and app icons inside an xcarchive bundle or compiled IPA, making it easy to build once and release multiple times with different configurations 🎭

 ## Example